 KATHMANDU, AUGUST 1: A year after famous Nepali-American social activist Bishnu Maya Pariyar’s story was featured in a textbook for universities worldwide, she has been featured in the government school curriculum of Massachusetts in the USA.

-According to Khasokhas.com–an online portal focused on Nepali community in US, the chapter assisted by video contents and slides includes eight slide shows introducing award-winning personality Dr Pariyar and about caste-based discrimination and untouchability in Nepal.
-It also incorporates a documentary ‘untouchable’ surrounding the life-struggle of Dr Pariyar.
+According to Khasokhas. com–an online portal focused on the Nepali community in the US, the chapter assisted by video contents and slides includes eight slide shows introducing award-winning personality Dr Pariyar and about caste-based discrimination and untouchability in Nepal.
+It also incorporates a documentary ‘untouchable’ surrounding the life struggle of Dr Pariyar.